Jamie Hacking: Superbike World Championship (2009)

 Hacking also raced in the Superbike World Championship in 2009 for the Paul Bird Motorsport Kawasaki to replace injured rider Makoto Tamada.
-Finishing his first race in an impressive 7th place at Miller Motorsports Park.
-This earned Hacking the next 2 races at Misano and Donington Park although he failed to score in both.
+Finishing his first race in an impressive seventh place at Miller Motorsports Park.
+This earned Hacking the next two races at Misano and Donington Park although he failed to score in both.

-Personal
+Personal life

 Hacking currently resides outside of Charlotte, North Carolina.
-He lives there with his wife and 2 children.
+He lives there with his wife and two children.
 Hacking also owns a car performance business, JHR Performance.